riviyax/Marks/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in MMU Marks System (bot, client, or server), please report it privately rather than opening a public issue.
+If you discover a security vulnerability in Marks System (bot, client, or server), please report it privately rather than opening a public issue.

 You can report through either of the following: